MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 ---
 title: Template and cheatsheet for .NET articles
-description: This contains a handy template you can use to create new articles for the .NET docs repositories ms.date: 11/07/2018
+description: This article contains a handy template you can use to create new articles for the .NET docs repositories ms.date: 11/07/2018
 ---
 # Metadata and Markdown template for .NET docs